 Click here to learn more.

-May 23 is World Turtle Day, an annual event created to celebrate and increase awareness of turtle species around the world.
+World Turtle Day, an annual event created to celebrate and increase awareness of turtle species around the world.

 “Turtles are not as popular as cats and dogs, so interest, awareness and understanding is pretty slim,” says Susan Tellem, cofounder of American Tortoise Rescue.
 World Turtle Day was started 13 years ago by the ATR, who have rescued and rehomed over 3,000 turtles since Tellem and her husband founded the organization in 1990.